A 12-year-old student who was traveling by New York City Transit ...Learn More

 Medical malpractice occurs when a medical professional falls below the expected or acceptable standard of care and causes injury to the patient through this negligence or incompetence.
-While we may think primarily of doctors or surgeons when we hear the phrase “medical malpractice.” the term can be applied to any licensed healthcare professional, including Anesthesiologists, Physician Assistants, Specialist Assistants, Registered Professional Nurses, Nurse Practitioners, Licensed Practical Nurses, Acupuncturists, Chiropractors and more.
+While we may think primarily of doctors or surgeons when we hear the phrase “medical malpractice.”
+The term can be applied to any licensed healthcare professional, including Anesthesiologists, Physician Assistants, Specialist Assistants, Registered Professional Nurses, Nurse Practitioners, Licensed Practical Nurses, Acupuncturists, Chiropractors and more.
 By virtue of their status as licensed professionals, these healthcare practitioners are each held to a certain standard reflecting the education, training and skill required to obtain and maintain a license to practice their profession.
 If you have been injured due to nursing or health care practitioner malpractice, it is important to obtain the assistance of an experienced nursing malpractice attorney.

 From the doctor’s office to the operating room, nurses play a key role in patient health.
 Likewise, nurses can injure a patient through negligence or incompetence.
 Nurses often administer medicine to patients but can cause significant harm if they administer the wrong medicine or the wrong dosage or make some other error, such as giving an intramuscular injection that should have been intravenous or vice versa.
 Nurses also perform many of the initial diagnostic tests to determine a patient’s vital signs and general medical condition.
 If they report this information incorrectly, an important condition could get overlooked and an otherwise preventable incident could occur.
 In the operating room, nurses play a crucial role to the success of the operation, monitoring the patient’s vital signs, assisting in the operation, and informing the doctor if anything is going wrong.
 A failure to perform carefully and competently in any of these areas can prove harmful or even fatal to the patient.